AKnightWing/AuthID/README.md

 You need python3 and nltk installed.
 Further, there should be 2 directories - "Train Data" and "Test Data", present in the directory where the py file is located.

-The directory structure is as follows:
+For example, for 3 authors, the directory structure is as follows:
 <pre>
 <ANY FOLDER>
 ├── AuthID.py